1998 ICC KnockOut Trophy: Preliminary match

-Quarter finals
+Quarter-finals

-Semi finals
+Semi-finals

 The first semi-final was played between South Africa and Sri Lanka on 30 October 1998 in Dhaka.
 On the rainy day, the match was initially reduced to 39 overs per innings.
 South Africa batted first and scored 240 runs for 7 wickets.
 Jacques Kallis scored 113 not out runs from 100 balls.
 The second innings was further reduced by 5 overs and the revising target was 224 runs in 34 overs.
 Sri Lanka scored 132 all out in 23.1 overs.
 Sanath Jayasuriya was Sri Lanka's highest run-scorer with 22 runs.
-South Africa won the match by 92 runs applying the Duckworth–Lewis method (D/L method).
+South Africa won the match by 92 runs applying the Duckworth–Lewis method.
 Kallis was awarded the man of the match for his performance.

 West Indies played India in the second semi-final of the tournament on 31 October 1998 in Dhaka.
 India won the toss and decided to bat first.
 They scored 242 runs for 6 wickets in 50 overs, including Sourav Ganguly's 83 runs from 116 balls.
 Dillon finished with 3 wickets for 38 runs in 8 overs.
 West Indies started their innings aggressively, reaching 100 runs in 15 overs.
 They achieved the target in 47 overs losing 4 wickets.
 Shivnarine Chanderpaul scored 74 runs in the West Indian innings.
 Dillon was named the man of the match.